The Future of Commercial Corridors and Centers: Land Use Code Updates

 Para una versión en español de esta página, toque o haga clic en el botón en la parte superior derecha para seleccionar un idioma.

-Phase 2 is focused on updating commercial zone districts, corridors, and development standards to ensure they align with current city policies and community needs.
-Phase 2’s goals:
+The Future of Commercial Corridors and Centers is focused on updating the Land Use Code governing commercial zone districts, corridors and development standards to ensure they align with current city policies and community needs.
+This effort’s goals:

 • To create a more intuitive, easy-to-use Land Use Code